NASCAR TRACKS

 Long Pond, PA

 Since the track was built in 1968, Pocono Raceway began holding races in 1971.
-IndyCar and NASCAR both have a rich history at the track, with both series racing there the first year the track was open.
-While both racing series have turned many laps at Pocono, currently NASCAR is the headliner there, having 2 Cup series races at the track.
-Previously, these races were on separate weekends, but in 2020 the races got moved to a doubleheader, with one race Saturday and the other Sunday.
+IndyCar and NASCAR both have a rich history at the track, with both series racing in northeast Pennsylvania the first year the track was open.
+While both series have turned many laps at Pocono, NASCAR is the headliner with the Cup Series, Xfinity Series and Truck Series making stops each summer.
+Pocono hosted two NASCAR weekends from 1982 to 2019 with doubleheader weekends in 2020 and 2021.

 Pocono is one of the most unique tracks on the NASCAR circuit.
-While most tracks follow the oval layout, Pocono has three unique corners, all shaped and banked differently.
-When the track was built, the designers wanted each turn to be modeled after a different track around the US.
-Turn 1 is modeled after Trenton Speedway, turn 2 is modeled after Indianapolis, and turn 3 is modeled after the Milwaukee Mile.
+While most tracks follow an oval layout, Pocono has three unique corners, all shaped and banked differently.
+When the track was built, the designers wanted each turn to be modeled after a different track around the United States.
+Turn 1 is modeled after Trenton Speedway, Turn 2 is modeled after Indianapolis Motor Speedway and Turn 3 is modeled after The Milwaukee Mile.